Advanced Documentary Filmmaking: Plot

 Dean Craig Pelton (Jim Rash) has ordered Abed to make a documentary for Greendale about Chang in order to secure a $40,000 grant from the MacGuffin Neurological Institute to study Changnesia, though Abed wants to capture all sides of the issue.

-Dr. Ken Kedan (Marc Jablon) is studying the rare disease, described as affecting the memory, but not the ability to make forced puns.
-The Dean recounts his history with Chang, from his hiring as a Spanish teacher up to the overthrow in season three.
-Britta posits that the current Kevin Chang is the real Chang and the power-crazy Benjamin Chang was the alter-ego, and a hit on the head reverted Chang back to Kevin.
-She is quickly refuted by Dr. Kedan, who asserts that only a hit on the head can cure Chang if a hit on the head is what led to the initial ailment.
+Dr. Ken Kedan (Marc Jablon) is studying the rare disease, described as affecting the memory but not the ability to make forced puns.
+The dean recounts his history with Chang, from his hiring as a Spanish teacher up to the overthrow of his regime.
+Britta posits that the current Kevin Chang is the real Chang, the power-crazy Benjamin Chang was the alter-ego, and a hit on the head reverted Chang back to Kevin.
+She is quickly refuted by Dr. Kedan, who asserts that a hit on the head can only cure Chang if a hit on the head is what led to the initial ailment.

-Jeff, believing Chang is lying, asks Shirley to help him debunk Changnesia, but finds out that Chang has been hired by Shirley's Sandwiches.
-After being chided by Shirley about second chances, Jeff outwardly complies with the group in order to continue to secretly undermine the documentary.
+Jeff, believing Chang is lying, asks Shirley to help him debunk Changnesia, but finds out that she has hired Chang at her sandwich shop.
+After being chided by her about second chances, Jeff outwardly complies with the group but continues to secretly undermine the documentary.
 Britta interviews Shirley - it's revealed that Shirley was dead for three minutes at some point in her life.

 Troy and Annie team up and call themselves Partner & Hoolihan, respectively.
-They, along with their cameraman, Garrett Lambert (Erik Charles Nielsen), interrogate a trout fisherman, Sully Sullivan (Mike Hagerty) who confesses to using Chang as unpaid labour for three months after seeing Chang emerge out of a trout tank, and named him Kevin after his dog.
+They, along with their cameraman, Garrett Lambert (Erik Charles Nielsen), interrogate a trout fisherman, Sully Sullivan (Mike Hagerty) who confesses to using Chang as unpaid labour for three months after seeing Chang emerge out of a trout tank.
+Sully named him Kevin after his dog.

 Jeff is reviewing Britta's footage, which Abed says goes on for 12 hours and is mostly garbage.
 As they fast-forward through the footage they see Chang repeatedly dialing a number and hanging up.

 At the presentation in front of the institute, Annie believes Jeff will reveal the human trafficking, but to everyone's surprise, he presents Alessandra Chang (Andrea De Oliveira), Chang's ex-wife.
 She is the owner of the phone number Chang had been filmed calling and hanging up on.
 Chang explains that he found the number in the vents but kept on chickening out of calling, provoking Jeff to kiss Alessandra in order to elicit a confession.
 After seeing the opposition displayed by Jeff, Lorraine (Lisa Long) of the MacGuffin Neurological Institute grants the funds to the college.

 Jeff ends up ostracized from the group, but is welcomed back by Chang, who reminds Jeff of his former life and starting anew.
 The study group, along with the Dean and Chang, watch the completed documentary and after his apology, forgive Jeff.

 In the tag, Chang calls someone to report that they bought it, "hook, line and Winger."
 Chang then throws his phone into a trash can, only to realize that was an idiotic move; he retrieves it before laughing villainously.